Different Types of Ants in a Colony Explained

 Drones do not have stingers but are born with wings, which, like the queen ant, they lose after mating.
 They also possess a penis which they use to release sperm to fertilize the queen’s eggs.

-Aside from having to mate with the queen, drones also take part in other duties, such as protecting the queen, defending the colony from intruders, and foraging for food.
+In addition to matemaking with the queen, drones perform other duties, such as protecting her, defending the colony from intruders, and foraging for food.

 The population of drones in a colony is usually very few, as a colony of ants is dominated by females.